LooseLab/readfish/README.md

 TOML File
 ---------
 For information on the TOML files see [TOML.md](docs/toml.md).
-There are several example TOMLS, with comments explaining what each field does, as well as the overall purpose of the TOML file here - https://github.com//LooseLab/readfish/tree/refactor/docs/_static/example_tomls.
+There are several example TOMLS, with comments explaining what each field does, as well as the overall purpose of the [TOML file here](https://github.com//LooseLab/readfish/tree/refactor/docs/_static/example_tomls) .

 <details style="margin-top: 10px; margin-bottom: 10px" open><summary id="testing"><h1 style="display: inline">Testing</h1></summary>
 <!-- begin-test -->